Botspot/Pi-Power-Tools/README.md

 ---
 # Explanations for some buttons:
 ## Boot
-With this handy button, you can "test drive" your img before flashing it.
-Any changes made inside (`apt install`, change preferences, etc) will be preserved in the img.
+With this handy button, you can "test drive" your img/usb without needing to power down, switch sd cards, etc. Any changes made inside (`apt install`, change preferences, etc) will be preserved in the img/usb.

 > Instead of a Virtual Machine, this technique runs at **100% native speed** (no emulation), because the guest runs the same kernel as the host device.
 Therefore, only booting Raspbian is supported, as **other OSes require other kernels**.
+> That means this method will still work just fine, *even if the whole boot partition is corrupted*!

-First, the Console will appear and display the boot text like this:
+First, the VM's Console will appear and display the boot text:
 ![boot console](https://i.ibb.co/PNnbW7K/console.png)

 After the boot process has completed, and if "Boot to Desktop" is enabled in [Settings](#settings), a window similar to VNC will open and display the desktop.